Modelling columnarity of pyramidal cells in the human cerebral cortex: Preliminaries

 For detecting cylindrical structures, \cite{Moller:etal:2016} introduced the cylindrical $K$-function which corresponds to $\mathcal{K}(B)$ when $B$ is a cylinder of height $2t$, base-radius $r$, and centre of mass at the origin.
 Note that Ripley's $K$-function depends only on one argument, $r$, while the cylindrical $K$-function depends both on $r$, $t$, and the direction of the cylinder.
 However, when $d=3$ and since the minicolumns are expected to extend along the $z$-axis, we only consider cylinders extending in this direction, effectively reducing the number of arguments to two.

-We will also consider the commonly used $F$-, $G$-, and $J$-functions when performing model control; see \cite{Lieshout:Baddeley:1996} for definitions.
-Briefly, if $Y$ is stationary, $F(r)$ is the probability that $Y$ has a point within distance $r>0$ from a fixed location in $\mathbb R^d$; $G(r)$ is the probability that $Y$ has another point within distance $r>0$ from an arbitrary fixed point in $Y$; and $J(r)=(1-G(r))/(1-F(r))$ when $F(r)<1$.
+We will also consider the commonly used $F$-, $G$-, and $J$-function when performing model control; see \cite{Lieshout:Baddeley:1996} for definitions.
+Briefly, if $Y$ is stationary, $F(r)$ is the probability that $Y$ has a point within distance $r>0$ from an arbitrary fixed location in $\mathbb R^d$; $G(r)$ is the probability that $Y$ has another point within distance $r>0$ from an arbitrary fixed point in $Y$; and $J(r)=(1-G(r))/(1-F(r))$ when $F(r)<1$.